 Buses per day

-Of the 12 bus that leave Manchester for Sheffield every day 2 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.
+Of the 5 buses that leave Manchester for Sheffield every day 2 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 Whether traveling for business or pleasure, the 40-mile route from Manchester to Sheffield in Yorkshire is readily serviced.
 Passengers can choose from direct and indirect connections, all offered by National Express.
 Indirect routes usually involve a change at Leeds.
 Direct services take as little as one hour 25 minutes, with the fastest indirect route taking two hours 55 minutes.